 Form into meatball size balls.

 Heat 2 or 3 swirls (about 2-3 Tablespoons) oil in frying pan over medium heat (see note below if you do not want to fry the meatballs)

-Bake at 360F for 30 minutes.
+Bake at 350F for 30-40 minutes.

 Serve warm in separate bowl and top with sauce when placed on plate.